temporalinterference/itis-usa/content/cards/news-20240502-Exposure-Systems/modal.md

 Over the past 18 months, IT’IS has developed and installed three different exposure systems that are being used for a series of health risk studies within the SEAWave project.
 Specifically, the following systems were designed by IT’IS and manufactured by ZMT Zurich MedTech AG:

-* The [sXh mm-wave](https://itis.swiss/tools-and-systems/emf-exposure-systems/human-sxh/sxh-mm-wave/) system for studying the biological effects of 5G New Radio (NR) Frequency Range 2 (5G NR FR2) exposure on the skin of human volunteers, with experiments being led by our partner Centres interdisciplinaires d'oncologie ([CHUV | Lausanne university hospital](https://www.linkedin.com/company/chuv/)); the system was installed in October 2023.
+* The [sXh mm-wave](https://itis.swiss/tools-and-systems/emf-exposure-systems/human-sxh/sxh-mm-wave/) system for studying the biological effects of 5G New Radio (NR) Frequency Range 2 (5G NR FR2) exposure on the skin of human volunteers, with experiments being led by the Centres interdisciplinaires d'oncologie ([CHUV | Lausanne university hospital](https://www.linkedin.com/company/chuv/)); the system was installed in October 2023.

 {{< modal-image news-20240502-Exposure-Systems-1.jpg >}}
 {{< /modal-image >}}
 *Millimeter-wave system (27.5 GHz) for skin exposure, installed at CHUV, Switzerland, as part of the SEAWave project.*

-* The [sXh mm-wave](https://itis.swiss/tools-and-systems/emf-exposure-systems/human-sxh/sxh-mm-wave/) system for the animal study on the skin carcinogenicity of 5G NR FR2 exposure using rodents, led by our partner [ENEA](https://www.enea.it/en/) – Italy’s National Agency for New Technologies, Energy and Sustainable Economic Development, Rome, Italy; the system was installed in January 2024.
+* The [sXh mm-wave](https://itis.swiss/tools-and-systems/emf-exposure-systems/human-sxh/sxh-mm-wave/) system for the animal study on the skin carcinogenicity of 5G NR FR2 exposure using rodents, led by [ENEA](https://www.enea.it/en/) – Italy’s National Agency for New Technologies, Energy and Sustainable Economic Development, Rome, Italy; the system was installed in January 2024.

 {{< modal-image news-20240502-Exposure-Systems-2.jpg >}}
 {{< /modal-image >}}